pferrer23/ams2-reader/README.md

-# Reader service to compy the AMS2 session information to a MySql Database
+# Reader service to copy the AMS2 session information to MySql Database

 This project reads the sessions file every 30 seconds and validate if there are new sessions to save in the database.